ArthurSonzogni/chromiumos-platform2/crash-reporter/docs/symbols.md

 Our crash reporting system strives to minimize on-device processing to keep the runtime as light, fast, and small as possible.
-This means we do quite a lot of work when building Chromium OS, as well as server processing (such as stack walking).
+This means we do quite a lot of work when building ChromiumOS, as well as server processing (such as stack walking).
 A break down in any one of these pieces can easily result in reports not being processed correctly which significantly impairs developers.